Konstantinos Bellios: Life

 In 1836 he visited Athens, the capital of independent Greece, where he was received with honours by King Otto, who decorated him with the Order of the Redeemer.
 In return, Bellios gave the king an 11th-century sword, and to Queen Amalia a rare edition of Homer.
 He stayed in Athens for three months, from December 1836 to March 1837.
 During his stay, he became acquainted with Kyriakos Pittakis, director of the Greek Archaeological Service.
 His contact with Pittakis, and his tours of the antiquities of Athens, made a deep impression on Bellios, which led to his decision to co-found and fund the private Archaeological Society of Athens in 1837.

 He died in Vienna on 3 December 1838.

 Legacy

-Bellios was considered an inspirational figure by the Young Macedonian Literary Association.
-He was referred to as a "Macedonian compatriot" in the preamble in the first issue of their journal Loza in 1892.
+Bellios was referred to as a "Macedonian compatriot" in the preamble in the first issue of their journal Loza in 1892.